marsninja/blog/docs/blog/posts/four_things_osp.md

 The key insight:
 > "Don't bring data to computation.
 Send computation to where the data lives."

-This simple shift in perspective—from static objects to spatial data, from method calls to mobile computation—opens up new possibilities for how we structure programs.
+This simple shift in perspective—from static objects to spatial objects, from method calls to mobile computation—opens up new possibilities for how we structure programs.
 Welcome to Object-Spatial Programming.

 ---